Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 -> You find a new protein in a new disease and you want to know what it does -> Alignments answer the question "how similar are proteins?"

+### Why do we do alignments?
+- To find out, how similar two proteins are in sequence comparison
+- Similar sequences tend to have similar shapes

 ### Why compare 3D shapes, why not function?
 - Shape determines function
 - Sometimes similar structure implies similar function